joda32/joda32.github.io/_posts/2019-06-11-owa-plus-pastebin.md

 Also not one "attacker" used the full list.
 The most one attacker tried was 5 sets of creds, randomly picked from the breach.

 ![HTTPLog2](https://raw.githubusercontent.com/joda32/owa-honeypot/master/docs/OWA_honeypot_3.png)

+What was also mildly interesting was that the IP addresses used was not in any threat list, tor exit nodes or other VPN ranges.
+It actually seemed to be mostly GSM/Mobile network ranges from various countries :)

+I think the moral of the story here is that while this experiment was not scientific in any way shape or form it does show a certain level of interest and intent in gaining access to "compromised" systems.
+If it was a real organisation at the other end of the domain and not a honeypot having things like MFA etc would definitly be worth having (actually you don't have an excuse not to have it) but if for some reason you don't having things like canary or honeytoken accounts atleast will give you a heads up that your data has leaked in some shape or form.

+Well that was worth the 2hours :)